Community Relations Week 2013 offers 'hope' during challenging period

 The Community Relations Council said NI society was "still threatened at times by the shadow of violent conflict".

-Chief executive Jacqueline Irwin said the week was a "statement of hope".'Challenging period'
+Chief executive Jacqueline Irwin said the week was a "statement of hope".

 The theme of this year's programme of events, co-ordinated by the Community Relations Council, is Expressing Identity - Addressing Division.